s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 ### Makefile

 Now let's take a closer look on the makefile.
 The main purpose of the make utility is to automatically determines which pieces of a program need to be recompiled, and issues commands to recompile them.
 If you are not familiar with make and makefiles I recoment you to read [this](ftp://ftp.gnu.org/old-gnu/Manuals/make-3.79.1/html_chapter/make_2.html) article.
-Makefile for the first lesson can be found [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/Makefile) It starts with defining 3 variables
+Makefile for the first lesson can be found [here](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/Makefile) It starts with variables defenition.

 ```
 ARMGNU ?= aarch64-linux-gnu

 COPS = -Wall -nostdlib -nostartfiles -ffreestanding -Iinclude -mgeneral-regs-only
 ASMOPS = -Iinclude

+BUILD_DIR = build
+SRC_DIR = src
 ```
 `ARMGNU` is a cross compiler prefix.
 We need to use cross compiler because we are compiling the source code for `arm64` architecture on `x86` machine.
 So instead of `gcc` we are using `aarch64-linux-gnu-gcc`.